standard-things/esm/PROPOSAL.md

 Without the ability to nest `import` declarations inside conditional blocks, dead code elimination becomes the responsibility of the imported module.
 You would likely have to wrap the entire body of the `../admin/tools` module with a conditional block, and even then the empty `../admin/tools` module would still be included in the public bundle, which might constitute a leak of sensitive information.

-Worse still, as long as `import` declarations are restricted to the top level, the `import`s of `../admin/tools` cannot be included in the conditional block, making any kind of dead module elimination impossible!
+Worse still, as long as `import` declarations are restricted to the top level, the `import`s of `../admin/tools` cannot be included in the conditional block, making any kind of dead module elimination impossible.

 ## Semantic details